ocp-power-automation/ocs-upi-kvm/README.md

 - deploy-ocs-ci.sh
 - test-ocs-ci.sh [ --tier <0,1,...> ]
 - teardown-ocs-ci.sh
+- destroy-ocp.sh

 The scripts above correspond to high level tasks of OCS-CI.
-They are intended to be invoked from an automation test script such as Jenkins and are designed to run unattended.
+They are intended to be invoked from an automation test script such as *Jenkins* and are designed to run unattended.
 The scripts are listed in the order that they are expected to be run.

+This project uses git submodules:

+- github.com/ocp-power-automation/ocp4-upi-kvm
+- github.com/red-hat-storage/ocs-ci

+These underlying projects must be instantiated before the create, setup, deploy, test, and teardown scripts are used.
+The user is expected to setup the submodules before invoking these scripts.
+The *sample* scripts described in the next section instantiate the submodules as they invoke create, setup, and deploy in a sequence.

-This project uses git submodules: github.com/ocp-power-automation/ocp4-upi-kvm and github.com/red-hat-storage/ocs-ci.
-This project should be cloned to instantiate submodules as shown below.
+There are two ways to instantiate submodules as shown below:
 ```
 git clone https://github.com/ocp-power-automation/ocs-upi-kvm --recursive
+cd ocs-upi-kvm/scripts
 ```
 **OR**
 ```